Jadline/alx-system_engineering-devops/0x01-shell_permissions/README.md

-change ownership of a file
+creating an empty hello file